Skip to main contentScroll Top

 After spending a good 10 minutes on the bridge, we entered the other side on the “Forest Walk”, a path leading to the next park of the Telok Blangah Hill.

-This took us back down to the level of a car park, via a tree-lined path. (hence the name Forest Walk), an area where it is possible to encounter monkeys.
-If for our part, we did not encounter any (well in Thailand, we are used to seeing them so it's not a big deal), going up the other hill and we came across an old manorAlkaff Mansion.
+This led us back down to a parking lot, via a tree-lined path (hence the name Forest Walk), an area where it's possible to encounter monkeys.
+While we didn't see any (well, in Thailand, we're used to seeing them, so it wasn't a big deal), we climbed the other hill and came across... an old manorAlkaff Mansion.

 forest walk southern ridges - singaporesouthern ridges trees - singapore